Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Experiments

-\textbf{Baselines.} We compare \textbf{Latent-Mark} against three state-of-the-art watermarking models: \textbf{WavMark} \citep{wavmark_2024}, \textbf{SilentCipher} \citep{singh2024silentcipher}, and \textbf{AudioSeal} \citep{audioseal_2024}.
-For the single-codec variant of \textbf{Latent-Mark}, we utilize SNAC as the primary surrogate model.
+\textbf{Baselines.} We compare Latent-Mark against three state-of-the-art watermarking models: \textbf{WavMark} \citep{wavmark_2024}, \textbf{SilentCipher} \citep{singh2024silentcipher}, and \textbf{AudioSeal} \citep{audioseal_2024}.
+For the single-codec variant of Latent-Mark, we utilize SNAC as the primary surrogate model.
 For the cross-codec variant (\textbf{Latent-Mark-Joint}), we optimize across an ensemble of models with diverse architectures and sampling frequencies (SNAC 32\,kHz, DAC 16\,kHz, and DAC 44\,kHz), testing cross-family codecs transferability on APCodec \citep{APCodec} and FunCodec \citep{FunCodec}, as formulated in Section~\ref{sec:joint-opt}.
 An extended analysis of this surrogate model selection is provided in Section~\ref{sec:exp-transfer}.

 \textbf{Evaluation Metrics.} We evaluate watermark performance using two primary metrics. \textbf{Detectability (Det.)} evaluates the detector's fundamental accuracy on clean, unperturbed audio.
-We assess watermark performance using a balanced test set comprising 50 watermarked and 50 unwatermarked (original audio) samples per dataset.
+We assess watermark performance using a balanced test set comprising 60 watermarked and 60 unwatermarked (original audio) samples per dataset.
 Alongside overall classification accuracy, we explicitly report the True Positive Rate (TPR) and the False Positive Rate (FPR). \textbf{Survivability (Sur.)} quantifies the robustness of the embedded signal against severe compression bottlenecks.
-It is defined strictly as the successful detection rate on the watermarked samples after they have been processed through the neural resynthesis attack.
+It is defined strictly as the successful detection rate on the watermarked samples after they have been processed through the neural codec compression attack.

 \textbf{Attacker Models.} In these primary evaluations, we utilize the SNAC~\cite{snac} architecture (with frequency 24kHz) as the surrogate model for Latent-Mark's detector.
-While our main experiments focus on survivability against SNAC resynthesis, we further investigate the zero-shot transferability of our embedded marks in Section~\ref{sec:exp-transfer}, where we test robustness against attacks from a variety of other unseen neural codecs in different codec types and sampling rates.
+While our main experiments focus on survivability against SN codec compression, we further investigate the zero-shot transferability of our embedded marks in Section~\ref{sec:exp-transfer}, where we test attacks against other unseen neural codecs in different codec types and sampling rates.
+We use default values for all hyperparameters.